CP1404/Practicals/prac_04/README.md

     Month  4 - Income: $   1205.56         Total: $   2470.96
     Month  5 - Income: $     12.35         Total: $   2483.31

-Have a think about how to do this before reading on...
+Think about how to do this before reading on...

 We need a **list** to store the incomes.
 How do you add values to a list?

-We need a counter variable (int) for the month number (remember that list indexes start at 0 but we want to print from 1).
+We need a counter variable (int) for the month number.
+Remember that list indexes start at 0, but we want to print from 1.

 How many loops will we need?
 What kind of loops?

 We need a cumulative total to update as we loop through the list to display the incomes.

-And lastly we need to format the output nicely, which we can use the string `format()` method for.
+And lastly we need to format the output nicely, which we can use f-strings for.

-**Things to do:**
+### Things to do:

 1. Copy the starter code from [total_income.py](total_income.py) (remember to use *Raw* mode) and commit it to your own prac repo:

 2. Study it to see how this code answers those questions so far.

-3. Change the line that gets the income input so that it uses the string `format()` method instead of string concatenation (`+`).
+3. Change the line that gets the income input so that it uses an f-string instead of string concatenation (`+`).

 4. **Problem**: We have two variables that sound very similar: `incomes` and `months`.
-They're both plural so they sound like they're both lists. `incomes` is a list of incomes, so we might assume that months is a list of months, but it's actually a scalar value that stores the **number of months** - an int not a list.
+They're both plural, so they sound like they're both lists. `incomes` is a list of incomes, so we might assume that `months` is a list of months, but it's actually a scalar value that stores the **number of months** - an `int` not a `list`.
    **Refactor the** `months` **variable to a better name**.
-   DO NOT just change it in 3 places or use find and replace... but **use refactoring** in PyCharm by clicking anywhere on the variable and pressing Shift+F6 (or use the menu).
+   DO NOT just change it in 3 places or use find and replace... but **use refactoring** in PyCharm by clicking anywhere on the variable and pressing Shift+F6 (or use the context menu).
 Then rename it to something more meaningful, that sounds like a number not a list.
-   Remember when naming **variables**, we can say, "This variable stores..." and very often the completion of that statement is a good name for the variable.
+   When naming **variables**, we can say, _"This variable stores..."_ and the completion of that statement is usually a good name.
    In this case, "This variable stores the... number of months". :)

-5. Run the program again with some sample data and make sure it's still working well.
+5. Run the program again with some sample data and make sure it still works.
    This kind of "regression testing" is important.
 Make sure you don't break anything!

 6. Now, let's refactor (move) the report printing into its own function.
 Select those 6 lines and turn them into a new function with a good name.
-   Remember when naming **functions**, we can say, "This function will..." and very often the completion of that statement is a good name for the function.
+   When naming **functions**, we can say, "This function will..." and the completion of that statement is usually a good name for the function.
    In this case, "This function will... print report". :)

 7. Test again and make sure it's all good.

+8. Double-check the report printing function you just wrote.
+Is it well-designed according to SRP?
+Does it take in _ only_ what it needs to know?
+Refactor it if you can make it better.

 ## Converting Data Strings to Lists

-A common way of storing data is in files, which we know means all the data is in string form (including numbers).
+A common way of storing data is in files, which means the data is in string form.
+Even numbers are stored as string.
 So, a data file storing subjects, lecturer and student numbers might look like:

     CP1401,Ada Lovelace,192